plblum/jivs/planning/ModelRulesService Design.md

 `IModelRulesService` and `ModelRulesServiceBase` give Jivs a clearer structured story.

-They keep Builder and ValidationManager as the underlying engine, but package them into a service-oriented workflow that supports:
+They keep Builder and ValueHostsManager as the underlying engine, but package them into a service-oriented workflow that supports:

 ```txt
 Business-model-driven validation